sylhare/sylhare.github.io/_posts/2018-05-31-java-concepts.md

 An abstract method is only a definition, it does not have a body.
 The abstract element are to be implemented in the child class when inherited, it used to give a default behaviour and common characteristics.

-For example you could have an abstract class like:
+For example, you could have an abstract class like:

 ```java
 public abstract class AbstractClass {